-A retiree who is personally not eligible for Medicare and whose spouse or registered domestic partner is not eligible for Medicare shall continue to receive the group hospital and medical insurance programs coverage provided by the District.
-If any time after retirement, the non-Medicare eligible professor or spouse or registered domestic partner becomes Medicare eligible, they shall apply for Medicare Part A and Part B, and the District shall continue to pay the full premium cost of the Medicare supplemental plan provided by the District for those eligible for the benefit.
+A retiree who is personally not eligible for Medicare and whose spouse and or registered domestic partner is not eligible for Medicare shall continue to receive the group hospital and medical insurance programs provided by the District.
+If any time after retirement, the non-Medicare eligible professor or spouse or registered domestic partner becomes Medicare eligible, they shall apply for Medicare, and the District shall continue to pay the full cost of the group hospital and medical insurance supplemental programs provided by the District.